alecrabbit/php-simple-profiler/README.md

 There are moments when you have to choose between two or more different approaches.
 Benchmark class is to help you choose which is faster :)

 ### Profiler
-If you need to count and/or time some repeating events Profiler class will help you.
+If you need to count and/or time some repeating operations Profiler class will help you.
 ```php
 $profiler = new Profiler();
 // in loop